ancestral/Murica/README.md

 3. Move or copy the XML file to this directory.
 (Rename it to `English.xml` if necessary.)
 4. Run `translate.sh`.
 A file named `Murica.xml` will be created.
 5. Convert the XML file back to `.loca`.
-6. Convert the file back to `.pak`.
+6. Pack the file back in the proper directory back to `.pak`.

 ## Notes
-The entire mod is just a localizaton patch for `English.pak`.
+The entire mod is just a localization patch for `English.pak`.
 All the strings in the game are in a localization file.
 Loading this mod patches, or overwrites the existing strings.

 This project is both a record on which strings to change in the localization file, and a compiled `.pak` mod for people to download and install with all the changes.